LucasJMO/E6Plus/classes/Barbarian.md

 **Improved Healing**: A 4th level barbarian gains an enhancement to their natural healing abilities.
 Every time a barbarian rests they recover an additional hit point per hit die.

-**Unshakeable**: A 5th level barbarian who is reduced to 0 hit points automatically becomes stable and is not disabled (they are not limited to a single move or standard action each round).
+**Unshakeable**: A 5th level barbarian who is reduced to 0 hit points is not disabled (they are not limited to a single move or standard action each round).
 Additionally, a barbarian with 0 or fewer hit points recovers 1 hit point per round.

 **Greater Improved Healing**: A 6th level barbarian's healing improves even further, letting them recover 1 hitpoint for every 60 minutes spent out of combat.